-- LASEK eye surgery may cause more pain and discomfort than LASIK , but less pain than PRK surgery.
-Most LASEK patients say the discomfort lasts about two days or less.
+- LASEK eye surgery usually causes more pain and discomfort than LASIK , but possibly less pain than PRK surgery.

 - Patients need to wear a "bandage contact lens" for about three or four days after LASEK eye surgery to serve as a protective layer between your blinking eyelids and the treated eye surface, which is not necessary after LASIK.